Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 Thoughtful coordination with surrounding elements elevates the entire composition.
 Trees and shrubs in the foreground can create beautiful silhouettes when backlit.
 Strategic planting helps layer the lighting design and adds depth.

 ### Maintenance and Longevity
 Ground-mounted fixtures require regular attention.
 Choose robust, weather-resistant models with sealed optics.
-A simple seasonal
+A simple seasonal cleaning schedule prevents debris buildup and maintains peak performance.

+Well-executed upward lighting transforms how a property feels after dark.
+A home that appears ordinary by day can become a striking architectural presence at night — enhancing curb appeal, perceived value, security, and the enjoyment of outdoor spaces well into the evening.

+For most homeowners, starting with a single focal area (such as the main facade or a standout architectural feature) allows refinement before expanding the design.